The stationary SQUID: basic model

-Equations (\ref{tdgl})--(\ref{Ohm}) were solved numerically, as described in the Appendix.
+Equations (\ref{Eulit})-(\ref{hh}) were solved numerically, as described in \cite{let}.
 In the case $w_{\rm S}=w_{\rm N}$ we studied the range $L^2/\xi^2\alt 10$.
 The solutions that we found in this range always converged to a stationary regime.
-We are interested in potential differences that are continuous functions of $\Phi$, but the winding number of $\psi$ around the loop cannot change continuously unless $\psi$ vanishes at some point.
+We looked for potential differences that are continuous functions of $\Phi$, but the winding number of $\psi$ around the loop cannot change continuously unless $\psi$ vanishes at some point.
 For this goal, sufficiently large currents are required.
 Currents that lead to appropriate behavior were found empirically.

-The lower curve in Fig.~\ref{V120} shows the voltage between the electrodes as a function of $\Phi$ for $L^2\ep =10$ and $L^3j=120$.
+The lower curve in Fig.~\ref{V120} shows the voltage between the electrodes as a function of $\Phi$ in the TDGL limit, for $w_{\rm S}=w_{\rm N}$, $L^2\ep =10$ and $L^3j=120$.
 The considered current density is about twice the nominal ``critical current density'' $2u(\ep /3)^{3/2}\approx 70L^{-3}$.
 Due to periodicity and symmetry of $\varphi_{\rm N}(\Phi )$, the interval $0\le\Phi\le 0.5\Phi_0$ would suffice to describe this function for arbitrary flux, but a larger interval is presented in order to show continuity.
-For $\Phi =0.5\Phi_0$, the numeric value of $|\psi |$ at the right extreme of the loop is of the order of $3\times 10^{-3}\psi_{\rm S}$; this value decreases if a denser computational grid is used.
+For $\Phi =0.5\Phi_0$, the numeric value of $|\psi |$ that we obtained at the right extreme of the loop is of the order of $3\times 10^{-3}\psi_{\rm S}$; this value decreases if a denser computational grid is used.
 These and the following results were obtained for connectors of length $0.08L$.

-Let us now consider the case $w_{\rm S}\neq w_{\rm N}$ and denote the cross section within the loop by $w(x)$.
-The TDGL equation and Ohm's law become\cite{Giles}